 Typically managers provide answers, such as;

-They are important ingredients of sales success, but are they really the high-octane fuel required to accelerate sustained sales growth and long term performance improvement?
+They are important ingredients of success, but are they really the high-octane fuel required to accelerate sustained growth and long term performance improvement?

-As one of our sales consultants puts it; ‘the ultimate speed-o-meter’ is inside the salesperson’s head’.
-He of course is referring to the salesperson’s level of passion, motivation, resilience and sense of purpose.
+As one of our consultants puts it; ‘the ultimate speed-o-meter’ is inside the person’s head’.
+He of course is referring to the person’s level of passion, motivation, resilience and sense of purpose.

 When it comes to accelerating performance Racing Driver Ross Bently famously said ‘you gotta work on the nut behind the wheel before you start fixing bolts on the car.’
 Going beyond ordinary levels of performance requires tapping into people’s passions, priorities and sense of purpose.
 It starts with the head and the heart.

-Fueling sales performance (or ‘fuelling’ as it is spelt outside the USA) requires igniting sales passions.
-That is key to accelerating, as well as sustaining sales growth.
+Fueling performance (or ‘fuelling’ as it is spelt outside the USA) requires igniting passions.
+That is key to accelerating, as well as sustaining growth.

-Fueling sales success requires igniting the passions of the men and women of the extended sales and marketing team.
+Fueling success requires igniting the passions of the men and women of the extended and marketing team.
 So the question is:

-To understand the performance and behavior of a sales person or sales team requires looking beyond personalities, processes and skills.
+To understand the performance and behavior of a person or team requires looking beyond personalities, processes and skills.

-To understand sales performance you have to look to the underlying drivers of behavior – the passions, priorities and purpose of the individual sales person and the collective sales team.
+To understand performance you have to look to the underlying drivers of behavior – the passions, priorities and purpose of the individual person and the collective team.

-What is required to motivate salespeople to perform at the highest levels?
-That is a question that many sales managers struggle to answer.
-The reason is that they fall victim to a number of common false assumptions regarding what motivates a sales team to high performance.
+What is required to motivate people to perform at the highest levels?
+That is a question that many managers struggle to answer.
+The reason is that they fall victim to a number of common false assumptions regarding what motivates a team to high performance.

 targets are not enough to generate passionate commitment among your team.
 Something more is going to be needed.
 But what is it?